Tinkertoys for the D_N series: The Series

 Finally, let us elaborate on our conventions for ``very even" punctures.
 When $N$ is even, the Pfaffian, $\tilde{\phi}$ has the same degree as $\phi_N$.
 The outer-automorphism of $D_N$, which exchanges the roles of the two spinor representations, takes

-For most punctures, the contraints are such that there is a unique Coulomb branch parameter (the coefficient of the highest-order pole of one of the $\phi_{2k}$) which appears linearly.
-We can take that to be the variable eliminated by the constraint, so for the purpose of counting the graded dimension of the Coulomb branch, it is as if we simply reduced the allowed pole-order for that differential by 1.
+For most punctures, the contraints are such that there is a \emph{unique} Coulomb branch parameter (the coefficient $c^{(2k)}_l$ of the highest-order pole of one of the $\phi_{2k}$) which appears linearly.
+We can then take $c^{(2k)}_l$ to be the variable eliminated by the constraint, so for the purpose of counting the graded dimension of the Coulomb branch, it is as if we simply reduced the allowed pole-order, $p_{2k}$, for $\phi_{2k}$ by 1.

-The red/blue punctures are an exception.
-At a (a certain subset of) red/blue punctures, both $\tilde{\phi}$ and $\phi_N$ are allowed to have poles of some order (say, $l$) but a linear combination of the coefficients, $c^{(N)}_l \pm 2\tilde{c}_l$, is the variable that appears linearly in the associated constraints.
-Our convention\footnote{At red/blue irregular punctures, the convention is reversed.
-At a red irregular puncture, the constraint is of the form
+Certain red/blue punctures are an exception.
+At these punctures, both $\tilde{\phi}$ and $\phi_N$ are allowed to have poles of some order (say, $l$), but a \emph{linear combination} of the coefficients, $c^{(N)}_l\pm 2\tilde{c}_l$, is the variable that appears linearly in the associated constraints, which are of the form